bartoszpopiwczuk/bike_rent/README.md

 # bike_rent
-Website for bike renting and maintenance.
+Website for managing bike rent and maintenance.